-Because there are several financing options depending on your personal circumstances and the status of your student loan default, your best course of action is to review your situation with multiple lenders to understand the program that is right for you.
+Because there are several financing options depending on your personal circumstances, type of loan and the status of your student loan default, your best course of action is to review your situation with multiple lenders to understand the program that is right for you.
 We recommend that you contact several lenders in the table below as qualification requirements for applicants with defaulted student loans may vary.
 Plus, shopping for your mortgage enables you to find the best loan terms.